-- the request is frivolous or unreasonable or - complying with the request would be contrary to the interests of the members as a whole a director, on behalf of all of the directors, may apply to the Registrar for permission to deny the request to call a general meeting.
+- the request is frivolous or unreasonable or - complying with the request would be contrary to the interests of the members. - a director, on behalf of all the directors, may apply to the Registrar for permission to deny the request to call a general meeting.